 When it comes to gemstones, tanzanite is the new kid on the block.
 Discovered in 1967 in the hills of northern Tanzania – the only source of tanzanite – this gem comes in a range of blue and violet shades.
 In order to get the best colour saturation, tanzanite stones need to be around five carats – perfect for anyone after a big rock!

-We love this oval tanzanite ring, surrounded by diamonds and set in blue rhodium plated platinum - it’s guaranteed to catch the eye of many admirers!
+We love tanzanite halo ring, surrounded by diamonds and set in 18ct white gold - it’s guaranteed to catch the eye of many admirers!

 Before you start shopping, polish up your engagement ring vocabulary and read up on the 25 engagement ring styles you need to know about.